DPO Radio

 Insufficient User Control

-Violation: High-risk platforms may not offer granular control over all types of tracking, forcing users to accept all or none, which does not comply with GDPR’s emphasis on user choice and informed decision-making.
+Violation: High-risk platforms may not offer granular control over all types of tracking, forcing users to “accept all” or “reject all”, which does not comply with GDPR’s emphasis on user choice and informed decision-making.

 Image